Techniques to Break Dormancy

 b Plants considered moderately weedy.
 Unless working with a sterile variety use care when distributing.

 Stems still attached to their parent plant may form roots where they come in contact with a rooting medium.
 This method of vegetative propagation is generally successful because water stress is minimized and carbohydrate and mineral nutrient levels are high.
 The development of roots on a stem while the stem is still attached to the parent plant is called layering.
 A layer is a rooted stem after it has been removed from the parent plant.
 Some plants propagate naturally by layering, but sometimes plant propagators assist the process.
-Layering is enhanced by wounding one side of the stem where the roots are to form or by bending it very sharply.
+Layering is enhanced by wounding the side of the stem where the roots will grow or by bending the stem very sharply.
 The rooting medium should always provide aeration and a constant supply of moisture.
 Some common forms of layering are as follows.
 However, keep in mind these protocols are sometimes modified.

 Tip layering.
 Dig a hole 3 to 4 inches deep in the rooting medium.
 Insert the tip of a current season's shoot and cover it with soil.
 The tip grows downward first, then bends sharply and grows upward (Figure 13–12).
 Roots form at the bend.
 The recurved tip becomes a new plant.
 Remove the tip layer and plant it in late fall or early spring.
 Examples of plants propagated this way include purple and black raspberries, trailing blackberries, and dewberries.
 The aforementioned plants also do this naturally.